The Role of Referrals in Immobility, Inequality, and Inefficiency in Labor Markets: A Model and Preliminaries

 Although we account for all cases in what follows, the reader may find it easier to concentrate on situations in which firms find it worthwhile to hire workers from the pool, since then $\tilde{v}= \E_{\tilde{v},r}[v_i|i \in \pool] $ and the threshold is simply the expected productivity in the pool.

-The remaining details behind the proof of Lemma~\ref{eqw} (beyond the discussion that precedes the lemma), including why the threshold is unique, as well as all other proofs, unless otherwise indicated, appear in Appendix \ref{appendix:proofs}.
+The remaining details behind the proof of Lemma~\ref{eqw} (beyond the discussion that precedes the lemma), including why the threshold is unique, and all subsequent proofs of lemmas and propositions appear in Appendix~\ref{appendix:proofs}.

-Given that hiring on the referral market follows a simple cutoff rule, workers with referrals are hired if their productivity is above some cutoff, it follows that rejected workers go to the pool, which lowers the average value of workers in the pool.
+Given that hiring on the referral market follows a simple threshold rule, that is, workers with referrals are hired if their productivity is above some threshold, it follows that rejected workers go to the pool, which lowers the average value of workers in the pool.
 The impact of this selection on the pool productivity is a sort of lemons effect common to search markets.

 \begin{lemma} In equilibrium there is a (strict) lemons effect: $\E_{\tilde{v},r} [ v_i | i \in \pool] < \E [ v_i ]$. \end{lemma}